aiekick/ImGuiFileDialog/README.md

 You must also, of course, have added [Dear ImGui](https://github.com/ocornut/imgui) to your project for this to work at all.

-[dirent v1.23](https://github.com/tronkko/dirent/tree/v1.23) is required to use ImGuiFileDialog under Windows.
-It is included in the Lib_Only branch for your convenience.
+ImguiFileDialog is agnostic about the filesystem api you can use.
+It provide a IFileSystem you can override for your needs

+by default you can use dirent or std::fielsystem. you have also a demo of uisng boos filesystem api in the DemoApp branch

 Android Requirements : Api 21 mini